Bharath-varma-p/KB_AWS/AWS/S3/best_practices.md

     - **Example**: Review and update your S3 bucket policies and IAM roles to ensure your data is protected against unauthorized access.

 By using these analogies, you can better understand and remember the best practices for using Amazon S3 effectively.
+## Scenario: Implementing S3 for a Data Analytics Project

+Let's consider a scenario where you are working on a data analytics project.
+You need to store, manage, and analyze large datasets efficiently using Amazon S3.
+Here are the steps to implement S3 in this scenario:

+1. **Organize your data**:
+   - **Step**: Create an S3 bucket with a clear naming convention.
+   - **Example**: Name your bucket "data-analytics-project" and use a folder structure like "raw-data/year/month/day" to store raw data files.